This article comes to us from Lou Ming, who is expanding here upon ideas he debuted in the Twin Peaks subreddit. His bio follows the article.

 It’s worth noting that in The Return there are exactly three scenes of couples having intercourse.
 Each of these instances share the same basic construction: a passive male mounted by a female, in what is sometimes called the “cowgirl” position.
 This happens (1) with Tracey and Sam in front of the glass box, (2) with Janey-E and DougieCoop home in bed, and finally (3) between Diane and Cooper in room 7 of the motel once they’ve crossed over.

-Only one of these scenes has a demonstrably good outcome, with (2) DougieCoop having his first orgasm in a quarter-century and Janey-E probably enjoying the best sex she’s had in a long time.
+Only one of these scenes has a demonstrably good outcome, with (2) DougieCoop having his first climax in a quarter-century and Janey-E probably enjoying the best sex she’s had in a long time.
 The other two instances lead to results both unexpected and violent.
 But my point isn’t that a moral judgment about sex and love is being made here.

 Three is an important number in The Return’s structure, and that, along with the fact that in 18 hours of Showtime’s Twin Peaks reboot only these three couplings are shown (with only Sam and Tracey’s episode 1 pairing being shot as a “hot” scene) indicates this isn’t just for titillation.
 And the identical, active position of the women in all three instances is no coincidence, so a closer look at this repetition is probably worth a look.